09 Apr Improve Acting with Improv

 Scene: Former hand model J.P.
 Prewitt (David Duchovny) and the dimwitted male model Derek Zoolander (Ben Stiller) discuss Prewitt’s conspiracy theory.
 Prewitt explains how the fashion industry has been behind every high profile political assassination of the last hundred years.
 Zoolander asks, “Why male models?”
 Prewitt answers with a lengthy explanation, after which Zoolander responds again, “Why male models?”

 Improv: Stiller actually forgot his original line and just repeated his previous line instead.
 This prompted Duchovny to improv his response “Are you kidding?
 I just told you like a minute ago.”
 The scene ends up reinforcing the movie’s narrative and is one of the funniest parts of the film.

 When taken alongside acting classes, improv classes help speed up actor development.
-This is because most acting techniques are focused on emotional connection, character work, truthful expression, and script interpretation.
+This is because most acting techniques are focused on emotional connection, character work, truthful expression, and script interpretation workers compensation attorney group.
 Improv, however, is about freeing up the mind, so as to be more creative with choices and instincts.
 The combination of the two provides more rounded and empowering training for all actors.